-Dozens of MS-13 gang members targeted in widespread Los Angeles raids
+Dozens of MS-13 gang members nabbed in 40+ Los Angeles raids

 Federal agents say the probe, which began in June 2014, targeted the leadership and the most violent members of MS-13 in Los Angeles and the gang's links to the Mexican mafia.

-"We believe the most impact is made by targeting the mid- to upper-level hierarchy of the gang and removing them," said Eric Harden, special agent in charge of the ATF's Los Angeles field division.
+"We believe the most impact is made by targeting the mid- to upper-level hierarchy of the gang and removing them," Harden said.

 "Once removed, it causes a disorganization of the gang, where it suppresses their activity for an extensive amount of time until another leader is developed or steps up."